Catallactic/catallactic-site/docs/litepaper.md

 </div>
 <br/>

 The architecture of a blockchain network relies heavily on the collaborative effort of its nodes, which share and maintain a distributed ledger of transactions.
-This system of interconnected nodes ensures the decentralization of the network, significantly increasing its resilience against cyber threats and reducing reliance on any central authority for governance.Blo
+This system of interconnected nodes ensures the decentralization of the network, significantly increasing its resilience against cyber threats and reducing reliance on any central authority for governance.

 ### 1.2.
 Smart Contracts

-Nick Szabo, the inventor of smart contract, defined it as such: “A smart contract is a set of promises, specified in digital form, including protocols within which the parties perform on these promises.”
+Nick Szabo, the inventor of smart contract, defined it as such: “A smart contract is a set of promises, specified in digital form, including protocols within which the parties perform on these promises”.
 A smart contract is a computer program that automatically executes the terms of a contract when certain conditions are met.
 These conditions are written into the code of the contract.
 Once completed, the transactions are trackable and irreversible.

 Smart contracts are stored on a blockchain.
 This makes them transparent, secure & immutable.
 When a smart comtract is deployed to a blockchain network, it gets copied to all of the network nodes to guarantee its decentralization.
 When the contract is invoker for a transaction by a wallet, all the nodes participate in the valiadtion of rhe transaction but only one node is responsible for execution of the transaction.
 The response from the transaction will be again synchronnized to to all other nodes in the network so they can have the status.